GangaEbagewadi/python-mini-projects/chatbot/README.md

 ____________________________________________________________________________________________________________________________________________________________________
 📜 License

-This project is licensed under the Apache License 2.0
+This project is open-source.
+Feel free to modify and improve it! 🎉